KuharchukDmytro/todo-app/README.md

-# MyBike landing page project
+# ToDo app with API project
-In this project i created a pixel perfect landing page for MyBike company.
+In this project i created a ToDo app with abilities to add, delete, rename, toggle, toggle all and sort todos.

 Stack of used technologies: